-For Item(s) 4, 'Often' and 'Very Often' responses are combined.
+For Item(s) 13, sometimes and often responses are combined.

-2011 CCSSE Special-Focus Items
+2014 CCSSE Special-Focus Items

 The Center adds special-focus items to CCSSE each year to augment the core survey, helping participating colleges and the field at large to further explore fundamental areas of student engagement.
-The 2011 special-focus items elicited new information about students' experiences associated with promising educational practices such as early registration, orientation, freshman seminars, organized learning communities, and student success courses.
-Frequency results from the first five "promising practices" items for Springfield Technical Community College (n=755) and the 2011 CCSSE Cohort are displayed across pages 6 and 7.
+The 2014 special-focus items continue to elicit new information about students' experiences associated with promising educational practices such as early registration, orientation, freshman seminars, organized learning communities, and student success courses.
+Frequency results from the first five promising practices items for your college and the CCSSE promising practices respondents are displayed across pages 6 and 7.

-Figure 5: During the current semester/quarter at this college, I completed registration before the first class session(s).
+Figure 5: During the current term at this college, I completed registration before the first class sessions(s).

-Figure 6: The ONE response that best describes my experience with orientation when I first came to this college is...
+Figure 6: The ONE response that best describes my experience with orientation when I first came to this college is:

-Figure 7: During my first semester/quarter at this college, I participated in a structured experience for new students (sometimes called a "freshman seminar" or "first-year experience").
+Figure 7: During my first term at this college, I participated in a structured experience for new students (sometimes called a "freshman seminar" or "first-year experience").

-Figure 8: During my first semester/quarter at this college, I enrolled in an organized "learning community" (two or more courses that a group of students take together).
+Figure 8: During my first term at this college, I enrolled in an organized "learning community" (two or more courses that a group of students take together).

-Figure 9: During my first semester/quarter at this college, I enrolled in a student success course (such as a student development, extended orientation, study skills, student life skills, or college success course).
+Figure 9: During my first term at this college, I enrolled in a student success course (such as a student development, extended orientation, student life skills, or college success course).